MhmRhm/asio-recipes/README.md

 preset, locate the preset in the `.json` file and update its `cacheVariables` section to reflect your environment.

-If you're developing Qt applications in a terminal-based environment such as VS Code, running an executable that depends on Qt libraries may fail.
+If you're developing Qt applications in an environment other than Qt Creator, running an executable that depends on Qt libraries may fail.
 This typically happens because the executable cannot locate the required Qt libraries at runtime.

 There are several ways to resolve this issue: